kitchensjn/kitchensjn.github.io/blog/_posts/2021-01-06-updating-website-to-jekyll.md

 ```
 {% endraw %}

 There are two options.
 Within the index.md file, you can select a homepage_background to use for the landing page.
 Depending on the composition of the picture, you can then align your title box to match.
 In my case, I went with my partner's picture of me from Angel's Landing in Zion National Park and aligned the title box to the right.
-There is a slight black gradient added to the background image to help the text stand out.
+There is a slight black gradient added to the background image to help the text stand out (I still need to update this gradient to match the title alignment).
 In mobile view, the title box is automatically center aligned.
 Lastly, if a homepage_background is not defined, the background will default to the parallax mountains.

 The bio section is very straight forward with Liquid being used mostly to organize the skills section.